ItamarLevy-Or/SimpleRedditAPI/README.md

 }
 ```

-if an invalid is provided the message will look like the following:
+if an invalid number is provided the message will look like the following:

 ```
 {